Home

 6. Do colors have meanings?

-That depends.
+That depends on your needs.
 Basically, the color wheel can help you understand

 • which colors belong to one family.